-Members may enter one (1) image in each of their level's categories.
+Members may enter one (1) image in each of the categories.

 Images must not have been entered in a previous VCC competition.
 Once submitted, the "Same" image may not be re-submitted in another format.
 "Same" includes identical, or virtually the same, which have been edited differently by cropping, digital editing, or print manipulation.